bruno-strandberg/MONA/apps/data_sorting/README.md

 Maintenance
 ===========

 Typically, the format of the PID output tree from ECAP is not fixed and changes with every update.
 If the format of the tree `pid_result_XXX.root` changes, the `PIDAlpha` class will no longer recongnize the `TTree` in the file.
 The application that uses the reader (`AlphaToSummary` in this case) will complain about missing/wrong branch names.
-Often, a new reader and an application need to be created to convert a new PID summary file to *analysis format*.
+Typically, a new reader and an application need to be created to convert a new PID summary file to *analysis format*.
 This can be achieved with the helper script `createconverter.py` or manually, both options are described below.

 Helper script
 -------------